This article describes general procedures that you can use

 - After you identify the problem service or driver, either

 reinstall the service or the driver if you suspect that a file is damaged or

 contact the manufacturer to report the behavior and to obtain information about

 possible updates that you can use to resolve the shutdown behavior.

-This procedure may involve changing your computer's CMOS settings
+: This procedure may involve changing your computer's CMOS

-and altering the BIOS.
-Incorrect changes to the BIOS of your computer can
+settings and changing the BIOS.
+Incorrect changes to the BIOS of your computer